Vishnukumarrajasekar/Decoder/README.md

 # DECODER
-A project to decode the genome of realistic building structures.
+A project to decode the genome of structures using shape grammar.

 This page documents the process and code related to the project.